andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 example, research suggests that girl fetuses are disproportionately aborted.
 When resources become less abundant for families, girl children often receive less medical attention, food, and education compared to their brothers.
-Women also continue to endure honor killings, genital cutting, and systematic rape.
+Women also continue to suffer honor killings, genital cutting, and systematic rape.

 The authors point out that both men and women internalize and reproduce the misogynistic values that create cultures of violence against women.
 Mothers